 One of the biggest takeaways we wanted them to gain from a visit to Costa Rica was that the planet does not belong to us and we need to leave a soft footprint.

 We talked a lot about caring for countries we visit so they can retain their natural resources for themselves, the local wildlife and other visitors.

 5. Pushing boundaries:

 And the kids learned to snorkel in the pool so we could join a sunset snorkel trip along the pacific coast.
 We hope that remembering how brave they were will pay dividends down the line.

-Some Costa Rica Basics:
+Our Costa Rica Resort:

 While we were making an effort at providing lots of enrichment and cultural experience, this was a vacation, after all.

 The food was outstanding and 75% of the staff was local, giving it a real community vibe.
 Our room was stunning, with a swim-out pool and a large balcony.

 When they got back to school they had a lot to tell their classmates.